 Limit settings are applicable to all the images in the sequence queue.
 When a limit is exceeded, Ekos shall command the appropiate action to remedy the situation as explained below.

-- Guiding Deviation: If checked, it enforces a limit of maximum allowable guiding deviation for the exposure, if autoguiding is used.
+- Abort If Guiding Deviation: If checked, it enforces a limit of maximum allowable guiding deviation for the exposure, if autoguiding is used.
 If the guiding deviation exceeds this limit in arcseconds, it aborts the exposure sequence.
 It will automatically resume the exposure sequence again once the guiding deviation goes below this limit.

 - Autofocus if HFR exceeds a value: If autofocus is enabled in the focus module and at least one autofocus operation was completed successfully, you can set the maximum acceptable HFR value.
 If this option is enabled then between consecutive exposures, the HFR value is recalculated, and if found to exceed the maximum acceptable HFR value, then an autofocus operation is automatically triggered.
 If the autofocus operation is completed successfully, the sequence queue resumes, otherwise the job is aborted.